dsccommunity/TheDSCBook/manuscript/testing-push-mode.md

 Start-DscConfiguration -Path .\PullServer -Verbose -Wait
 ```

 This will configure IIS, firewall rules, and the PSDSCPullServer endpoint.
 Once the configuration has completed successfully, you can be verify it from the client computer - you don't even need to log on to the server!
-Assuming the client computer has basic network connectivity to the pull server (and again assuming you named it "pull" like we did, and that your network knows how to resolve "pull" to an IP addresss), launch a browser and navigate to the pull server URL:
+Assuming the client computer has basic network connectivity to the pull server (and again assuming you named it "pull" like we did, and that your network knows how to resolve "pull" to an IP address), launch a browser and navigate to the pull server URL:

 ```
 http://pull:8080/PSDSCPullServer.svc